chikingsley/episodic/dm/planning/planning-v3/4-convex-db-setup-checklist.md

 ## 3. Equations Reference

-These are the core formulas for Elo and HLR calculations.
+These are the core formulas for Elo and Half-Life Regression (HLR) calculations.

 1. **Expected Correct Probability (E):**
     `E = 1/k + (1 - 1/k) * (1 / (1 + 10^((d_i - θ_u) / σ)))`